Football: Liberty Christian's Gamble commits to Cal

-The 5-10, 185-pound senior announced via a video posted to his Twitter he had committed to the University of California, Berkeley – currently the No. 15 ranked team in the country.
+The 5-10, 185-pound senior announced via a video posted to his Twitter he had committed to California — currently the 15th-ranked team in the country.

 "I took a visit out to Cal and I loved the campus and the game atmosphere," Gamble said.
 "I also loved the way that the coaches handled their team and the way they go about developing their players."